How to revise for exams

 Succeeding in exams isn't just about learning.
 It's also about looking after yourself during the days and weeks leading up to the event, in order to control your anxiety.

-If you continue to ensure there's balance in your life, by making time to rest, socialise and keep on top of all the other things going on, this will also help to keep your stress levels down.
+Try to ensure there's balance in your life, by making time to rest, socialise and keep on top of all the other things going on.
+This will also help to keep your stress levels down.

-Remember that your physical health is just as important as your mental state, so make a point of eating well, keep hydrated and be sure to do all you can to ensure a good night's sleep.
+Remember that your physical health is just as important as your mental state, so make a point of eating well, keep hydrated, avoid too much coffee and sugary foods and be sure to do all you can to ensure a good night's sleep.

 As the day of the exam draws closer, there are still ways of improving your performance.
 Imagine yourself sat in the exam room, being confident and providing good answers to the questions.